qualys-marketing/www.qualys.com/README.md

     git clone https://github.com/javanigus/qualys.git

 The repo will be cloned to /Users/{{username}}/Projects/qualys/.
-Open that folder VisualStudio Code.
+Open that folder in VisualStudio Code.
 Open a new terminal in VS Code.
 Install node dependencies.

     npm install

-Run eleventy in the termimal.
+Run eleventy in the terminal.

     npx @11ty/eleventy --serve